knox-dude/photo-evaluator/README.md

 ## Issues

 1. Cost - it costs about 2 cents to upload a 5 MB image to chatGPT.
 I'm working towards downscaling these images and seeing if the accuracy of chatGPT's selection continues to work.
 I'll need some test photos for that.
 2. Personal Preferences - "best photos" is a vague term.
 How do you rate 5 very similar photos?
 This is an issue that has been raised.
-I'm continuing to move towards a solution for this, but I am currently thinking of trying to train personal neural networks based on people's selections.
-That's a big step, so I don't know if it will happen!
+I'm moving towards a solution for this, and I am currently thinking of training personal neural networks based on people's selections.
+That's a very ambitious step, so it will come after the implementation of the generalized photo evaluator.